Ghost414Entourage/MobileConfigApple/README.md

 # MobileConfigApple
-Apple is removing the command to enable gatekeeper... use the command uuidgen for the profile
+Apple is removing the command to enable gatekeeper... use the command uuidgen for the profile after <key>PayloadUUID</key>